 So, when I started thinking about proposing to Jenny, I’d hardly ever looked at buying jewelry before.

 Naturally, in my search for the perfect engagement ring to Jenny, I was victim to all the myths about engagement rings.

 It’s time I bust the three most common myths for all of you who’re planning to propose:

 No, it doesn't have to be a diamond.
 This sapphire set in yellow gold is just as great as an engagement ring.

 I thought I had to get Jenny a diamond, it was just wired into my brain by default.
 I didn’t even think to consider any other gemstone options for the engagement ring.

 That’s how successfully this myth has been planted in us for the past century.

 But the fact is that diamonds weren’t even popular in engagement rings at the beginning of the 20th century; only 10 percent of engagement rings featured diamonds.

 That all changed when a company called De Beers came along.
 They owned most diamond mines in the world and with a wildly effective ad campaign after the Depression, they managed to link diamonds with proposals and engagement rings almost overnight – and so their sales skyrocketed.

-ABOVE: a truly stunning engagement-ring option
+ABOVE: a truly stunning engagement-ring option made for a customer

 I did end up getting her a diamond.
 But if I had known about the much more sustainable and conflict-free option of lab-grown diamonds back then, that’s definitely what I would’ve opted for.
 Knowing how much Jenny loves sapphires, I probably also could've gone for a colorful sapphire, but I honestly didn't think it was an option.